Nguyễn Công Trứ: Life

 Nguyễn Công Trứ was born into a poor family in Thái Bình.
 But with diligence, Nguyễn Công Trứ graduated from high school in 1813 and came first in interprovincial Laureate contest in 1819.
 Then, Nguyễn Công Trứ led a varied life as a mandarin in the Nguyễn dynasty.
 He held the highest position as Hai An’s Minister and Minister of Defence in 1836 (Quảng Ngãi Province with Hai Duong is Hai An in the past).
 In 1845, Nguyễn Công Trứ was demoted as a border guard.

 When he was an officer in charge of farms (a General takes on agriculture owing to being ordered by the King), Nguyễn Công Trứ broke fresh ground to bring farmers 45.990 acres of enriched rice fields.
-Kim Son and Tien Hai were the most enriched ones.
+Kim Sơn and Tien Hai were the most enriched ones.
 To give credit for his distinguished civil services, the residents set up Nguyễn Công Trứ’s shrines.
 One is now in Tien Hai (founded in 1852) and the other is in Kim Son (founded in 1856).
 The king gave him valuables such as hundreds of ingots of silver, an agate sculpture of horse, a gong bearing a golden inscription “Lao năng khả tưởng” (the meaning: his credits and devotion to duty deserves rewarding).

 Because Nguyễn Công Trứ was a righteous, honest and straightforward mandarin, many a dishonest official had an aversion to such individuality of his.
 Nguyễn Công Trứ was slandered three times, however, luckily enough, everything was brought to light, and he was completely vindicated then.
 Furthermore, in the event of Kim Son’s and Tien Hai’s bumper crops, the residents invited the 75-year-old mandarin to join the harvest festival as a red-carpet treatment, and dishonest officials vilified him a rebel leader in Kim Son and Tien Hai but then he succeeded in justifying himself to King Tự Đức.
 Understandably, Nguyễn Công Trứ took the honor and dishonor for granted.